cathymonkey/Unit2/Astro_CommunicationSystem/Astro_CommunicationSystem.md

 #### Sketches of Ideas
+Fig 1 is the sketch of how our communication system works.
 <img src ="https://github.com/BrightChanges/Unit-2/blob/main/IMG_7520.JPG" width = "600" height = "400">
 Fig.1 Our sketch for how our system looks like

 ## Criteria B: Design
 #### System Diagram
+In Fig 2. below, we can clearly see how our system processes.
 <img src ="https://github.com/cathymonkey/Unit2/blob/main/System_diagram.png" width = "600" height = "360">
 Fig.2 The system diagram of our program